nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 - the one for the empty string key (`""`).
-- the value must be a URI as specified in the following section which points to a JSON document as specified in the one after.
+- the value must be a URI as specified in the following section which points to a JSON document as specified further below.

 ### Metadata URIs